Eugene Cho

 Who is Vincent Chin?

 Vincent Chin was a 27-year-old Chinese-American raised in Metro Detroit.
-A week before his wedding, Read the rest of this entry »
+A week before his wedding, Continue reading “why everyone needs to know vincent chin”

 i am more than a stereotype